jjvanzon/Circular-Language-Spec/broader-view/from-spec/black-boxes-broader-view-loose-ideas.md

 black boxes = user access control?

-privates visible in friends, and in definitions when you have user access to it, so you are a programmer, not a user.
+private contents visible in friends, and in definitions when you have user access to it, so you are a programmer, not a user.

 Something like that...